bowale01/Devops_Task/Argocd_setup.md

 After reaching the UI the first time you can login with username: admin and the random password generated during the installation.
 You can find the password by running:

-you might need to run this incase if you get some error when trying to enter your argocd GUI after some hours
+you might need to run this incase if you get some error when trying to enter your argocd GUI after some hours due to the fact that  i use a minkube cluster which is for test purpose

 sudo lsof -i :8080